Roland Lescure: Political career

 In parliament, Lescure served as chairman of the Committee on Economic Affairs from 2017 to 2022.
 In this capacity, he was also the parliament's rapporteur on the privatization of Groupe ADP.

 In September 2018, after François de Rugy's appointment to the government, Lescure supported Richard Ferrand's candidacy for the presidency of the National Assembly.
 Once Ferrand was elected, he stood as a candidate to succeed him as president of the LREM parliamentary group.
 After having won in the first round, he lost in the second round against Gilles Le Gendre.

 Following the 2022 legislative elections, Lescure stood again as a candidate for the National Assembly's presidency; in an internal vote, he lost against Yaël Braun-Pivet.

 In October 2025, he was appointed Minister of Finance and Economy in Sébastien Lecornu's first government.

 Political positions

 In July 2019, Lescure voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 In 2021, Lescure publicly criticized Minister of the Economy and Finance Bruno Le Maire, arguing that the Castex government's rejection of a proposed $20 billion takeover of Carrefour by Canada’s Alimentation Couche-Tard was due partly by a desire to control domestic food supplies.

 In January 2021, as a member of the "Hunting, fishing and territories" study group, the deputy voted in favor of the defense and promotion of hunter's leisure.

+In 2026, as Minister of the Economy, Roland Lescure spoke in favor of establishing pension funds in France.
+He argued that such a move would reduce reliance on American capital while strengthening investment capacities at both national and European levels.

 Personal life

-Lescure is married to an Irish woman.
+Lescure is married to an Irish woman who works as a yoga teacher.